StuartCox3107/meetings-reimagined/README.md

 * Screens tested using Chrome Developer tools: Galaxy F5, Pixel 2 & 2 xl, IPhones 5/SE, 6/6 plus, 7/7 plus, 8,
 8 plus, X, Ipad, Ipad pro
+* HTML checked with W3c HTML validator, CSS check with W3c CSS validator: Both no errors.
+HTML checker showing 2 warnings: One advising that the date picker is not supported in all browser types, addressed by using a polyfill taken from Stack Overflow (warning still present though), assumed issue resolved but unable to test on these browsers as I don't have them.
+Second warning that the h1 header may be read by screen readers as a top level header left as acceptable.